MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-events-timeline-panel.md

 ## Overview

 This panel is a subsection of [PlayStream Event History](../../automation/playstream-events/event-history.md) in the form of a table of event data sorted by time.
-To generate events for testing purposes, see the [PlayStream Events](../../automation/playstream-events/playstream-quickstart.md) tutorial for examples of how to post custom events.
+To generate events for testing purposes, see the [PlayStream Events Quickstart](../../automation/playstream-events/playstream-quickstart.md) for examples of how to post custom events.

 ![Events Timeline panel](media/tutorials/events-timeline-panel.png)